Quick answer

 What is the best pizza in Boston?

-Regina Pizzeria in the North End is the consensus #1 among Reddit users and local food critics.
+Regina Pizzeria in the North End is the consensus #1 among travelers and local food critics.
 Open since 1926, it's the oldest pizzeria in Boston and consistently tops every best-of list.
 Galleria Umberto's Sicilian slices and Santarpio's thin crust in East Boston are perennial runner-ups.

 Is the North End the best neighborhood for pizza in Boston?